matsengrp/olmsted/README.md

 Here is an example of how to parse input JSON files using `bin/process_data.py` in Docker:

-1. Change to the directory where you have your input JSON file(s) (this example uses the data from this repository):
+1. Change to the directory where you have your input JSON file(s) (this example uses the data from this repository - omit the `git clone` if you have already cloned the repo and are in the olmsted directory):
 ```
-cd olmsted/example_data
+git clone https://github.com/matsengrp/olmsted.git && cd olmsted/example_data
 ```

 2. Run `bin/process_data.py` in Docker using `-v` to mount the current directory to `/data` in the container: